-On a longer-term basis, the Investment Committee believes an average of 40% of assets of the fund should be invested in equities.
-On a short-term or strategic basis, however, the Investment Manager may at its discretion vary the asset mix in order to enhance potential return or to partially protect the foundation value against risk of decline.
-The Investment Manager should be guided by the following ranges (at market value) for each asset class:
+On a longer-term basis, RCFNS believes an average of 40% of assets of the fund should be invested in equities.
+On a short-term or strategic basis, however, the Investment Manager may at its discretion vary the asset mix to enhance potential return or to partially protect the RCFNS' value against risk of decline.
+The Investment Manager should be guided by the following ranges (at market value) for each asset class: Foreign equities may range from 0% to 15% of total fund at market, U.S. securities will not be considered as foreign.